ucla-its/basic-AWS/README.md

 #### A Quick Exercise with the LA Metro API

 The included notebook, based off of one of the ITS Data Camp exercises, uses Python's ```datetime``` module and a simple loop to collect a day's worth of vehicle location data.
-Although a functional proof of concept, it isn't reliable enough to be used as a final product– especially if you plan to connect multiple days of data without checking to see if it's crashed.
+Although a functional proof of concept, it isn't reliable enough to be used as a final product– especially if you plan to collect multiple days of data without checking to see if it's crashed.
 Some suggestions for improvement are included in the notebook.

 #### Final Notes on AWS